joshtecx/Liri/README.md

 ===============================================================================

-3. node liri.js movie-this '<movie name here>'
+3. node liri.js movie-this "movie name here"

 This will output the following information to your terminal/bash window: